TeddyMbithi/TeddyMbithi/README.md

 Skills:

 Static and Dynamic Malware Analysis
 Reverse Engineering (IDA Pro, Ghidra, OllyDbg)
 Sandbox Analysis (Cuckoo, Any.Run)

-Threat Intelligence and Indicator of Compromise (IOC) Detection

-Memory Forensics (Volatility, Rekall)
+Threat Intelligence and Indicator of Compromise (IOC) Detection Memory Forensics (Volatility, Rekall)

-Python, Bash, and PowerShell Scripting for Automation and Analysis

-OSINT and Incident Response
+Python, Bash, and PowerShell Scripting for Automation and Analysis OSINT and Incident Response

 Malware Collection
 A curated repository of public malware samples, categorized by type (e.g., Ransomware, Trojans, Spyware).
 Intended for educational and research purposes.

 ⚡ Static Analysis Toolkit
 A set of tools for performing static analysis on malware binaries, using disassemblers, decompilers, and string analysis tools.

 💥 IOC Extractor
 A Python tool for extracting Indicators of Compromise (IOCs) from suspicious files and URLs.
 It integrates with various threat intelligence feeds.

-🛡️ Security Best Practices for Malware Researchers

-Documentation and recommendations on secure environments, methods, and workflows for effective and safe malware analysis.
+🛡️Security Best Practices for Malware Researchers Documentation and recommendations on secure environments, methods, and workflows for effective and safe malware analysis.

 📘 Blog and Research
 I occasionally write about my research, findings, and analysis in the field of cybersecurity.
 You can check out my blog or research papers here:

 https://x.com/_lazerguard